aymericbeaumet/squeeze/readme.md

 https://github.com
 ```

+The `-1` option allows to immediately abort after one result has been found.

-- Extract all the URLs:
+The default behaviour is to print all the URLs:

 ```shell
 squeeze --url << EOF